(Updated as of February 2019)

 11. Optional / Non-Required Documents (For attachment)

-- Certificate of Employment (COE) from your HR Officer specifying the following: Position, Salary + Remuneration, Insurance (if available), Length of Employment, Purpose of Certification (Japan Visa)
+- Certificate of Employment (COE) from your HR Officer specifying the following: Position, Salary + Remuneration, Insurance (if available), Length of Employment, Purpose of Certification (Japan Visa).
+Also indicate your office’s address and HR landline number, if any.

 - Letter of Explanation addressed to the Embassy Consul